act-rules/act-rules.github.io/_rules/meta-viewport-b4f0c3.md

 #### Failed Example 7

-This viewport `meta` element prevents users to scale content up to 200% because it has `maximum-scale` set to `invalid` which translates to 0.1.
+This viewport `meta` element prevents users to scale content up to 200% because it has `maximum-scale` set to `invalid`.

 ```html
 <html>